Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-02-08

 Yoast SEO Premium 18.0 is out today!
 This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
 Plus: improved compatibility with WordPress 5.9.
-Read more about what's new in Yoast SEO Premium 18.0 in [https://yoa.st/release-8-2-22](our release post in English) or [https://yoa.st/release-8-2-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.0 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

 #### Other